Report Designer - Functions

 CountIf(SALES_LEDGER.BALANCE > 1000.00)

-You must ensure that Properties > Reset Section is set to Report Footer.
+Ensure that Properties then Reset Section is set to Report Footer.

 CountUnique